AOEpeople/aoe_technology_radar/radar/contribute-to-tech-radar.md

 * Edit this content. **Achtung: Here you have to know markdown syntax to be able to edit.**
 * Commit your changes

-### Use GitBook to edit your forked Tech Radar repository
+### Use GitBook to edit your forked tech radar repository

-For those you, who want to use Git but want a WYSIWYG editor, GitBook is an alternative.
+For those you, who want to use Git but want a WYSIWYG editor, [GitBook](https://help.gitbook.com/basics/what-is-gitbook.html) is an alternative.
 GitBook is the Git online Markdown WYSIWYG editor.
-From GitBook, you can log in to GitBook with your GitHub account and sync your forked Tech Radar repository and edit WYSIWYG online.
+From GitBook, you can [log in to GitBook with your GitHub account and sync your forked Tech Radar repository](https://help.gitbook.com/github/can-i-host-on-github.html) and edit WYSIWYG online.

-Please remember, even though GitBook is WYSIWYG, you are still working with your forked Git repository: you must still only work with the "PrepareContent" branch.
+Please remember, even though GitBook is WYSIWYG, you are still working with your forked tech radar repository: you must still only work with the "PrepareContent" branch.
 From the home page of your GitBook, go to **"Settings" &gt; "Options"** and in the **"Publication Section"**, select** "PrepareContent"** as your default branch.
 This way you only have to configure this once.

 ### Edit from GitBook editor

-All Tech Radar content is under the "radar" folder in date stamped folders.
+All tech radar content is under the "radar" folder in date stamped folders.

-To start working, Click "Edit" from your GitBook home page, to open the edit dialog - since this is not really a GitBook, select "Files" in the upper right corner to the see the content. to create your content --
+To start working, click "Edit" from your GitBook home page, to open the edit dialog - since this is not really a GitBook, select "Files" in the upper right corner to the see the content. to create your content --

-* Make sure the default branch is selected in the upper-left corner
+* Make sure the default branch - "PrepareContent" - is selected in the upper-left corner
 * In the "radar" folder, create a file with the name of the technology you are contributing: all lower-case with hyphen separators.
 * Open the \_template.md file and copy the contents.
-* Paste these contents into your new file and change the information to fit your contribution.
+* Paste these contents into your new file and change it to fit your contribution.
 * Edit using the toolbar in the upper-right corner.
 * Click "Publish" \(CTRL + S\) in the upper-right corner to push your changes.

 ## Make your pull request

 When you are done, you make a pull request to https://github.com/Haufe-Lexware/aoe\_technology\_radar to let us know you are ready for a review.
+To create a pull request -

+* Go to your forked tech radar repository
+* Click "New Pull Request".
+A pull request with your changes is created and you changes will be reviewed.
+* Add a comment that describes what you did and why you did it before submitting the pull request
+* Your contribution is in now review.
+When your contribution is merged, it is a part of the tech radar.

+**Achtung: if you have an open pull request, new changes will be added to the open pull request until it is merged with the Haufe Group repository.**

+Please don't hesitate to contact us, if you have any questions about contributing.